-For decades, the Maldives has relied on luxury tourism with insanely priced island hotels that are cut off from the population.
-The development of more affordable guesthouses and accommodation accommodations for independent and lower-budget travelers is a new phenomenon.
+For decades, the Maldives has staked everything on luxury tourism with delusional island-hotels, cut off from the population.
+The development of more modest guesthouses and accommodation for independent travelers on a lower budget is brand new.

 This development was supported by Mohamed Nasheed, President of the Maldives from 2008 to 2012.
 A young president, forty-year-old, eco-friendly and progressive, who made a lot of headlines in 2009, holding a council of ministers 3 metres underwater, with scuba tanks, to alert public opinion to the rising waters and global warming that threaten the Maldivian archipelago – but he has been ousted from power and thrown into prison since then by the new Islamist dictatorial government...